msobanjo/courseware/topics/groovy/syntax/README.md

 println "Hello"
 ```
 ### When you need parenthesis
-One example of a time that you will need a set of parenthesis is when you are calling a function with no parameters.
+However, sometimes you will still need to use parenthesis.
+One example is when you are calling a function with no parameters;
-We need to include parenthesis here or else Groovy will think that you are trying to access a property, not a function.
+we need to include parenthesis here so that Groovy doesn't think that you are trying to access a property:
 ```groovy
 // accessing a property
 println person.name